leif-mw/leif-mw/README.md

 📧 Contact:
 ---
-Feel free to contact me at leif.martens-wallace@mail.mcgill.ca for any inquiries.
+Contact me at leif.martens-wallace@mail.mcgill.ca for any inquiries.

 📚 My main interests are:
 ---